UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.ConvertToBigDecimal.json.md

 ### tuktu.processors.ConvertToBigDecimal
-Converts a any to a BigDecimal
+Converts an Any to a BigDecimal.

   * **id** *(type: string)* `[Required]`